woodRock/fishy-business/docs/source/literature.rst

     * We can use CLIP to interpolate between two images in the latent space.
     * As we increase the dimensionality of the latent space we can represent more complex hierarchical structures.
     * CLIP fails at producing text, and reconstruction can mix up objects and their attributes.

+Related:
+    * Available to the public on their website https://openai.com/dall-e-2/
+    * See :ref:`(Ho 2022) <ho2020denoising>` for Denoising Diffusion Probabilistic Models (DDPM), canonical diffusion paper.
+    * See :ref:`(Song 2020) <song2020denoising>` for Denoising Diffusion Implicit Models (DDIM), faster diffusion process.
+    * See 2022-07-06 - Deep Learning
+    * See 2022-10-19 - Deep Learning

 rampal2022high
 --------------